North Sioux City, South Dakota: Education

 North Sioux City Public Schools are part of the Dakota Valley School District (South Dakota).
 The Dakota Valley School District has one elementary school, one middle school, and one high school.

 Students attend Dakota Valley High School.

+Transportation

+Transit in the city is provided by Sioux City Transit.
+Route 5 provides bus service connecting the city to Sioux City, Iowa.

+Rail

+The BNSF Railway provides rail freight service.
+Amtrak does not serve any community in South Dakota.
+On June 23, 2024, a BNSF railway bridge near North Sioux City collapsed due to flooding.